How to buy Nintendo (NTDOY) shares in Australia

 Nintendo share price volatility

-Over the last 12 months, Nintendo's shares have ranged in value from as little as US$56.72 up to US$82.55.
+Over the last 12 months, Nintendo's shares have ranged in value from as little as US$9.26 up to US$11.99.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (PINK average) beta is 1, while Nintendo's is 0.6323.
+Beta measures a share's volatility in relation to the market.
+The market (PINK average) beta is 1, while Nintendo's is 0.351.
 This would suggest that Nintendo's shares are less volatile than average (for this exchange).

-Nintendo Co., Ltd., together with its subsidiaries, develops, manufactures, and distributes electronic entertainment products in Japan, the Americas, Europe, and internationally.
-It offers video game platforms, playing cards, Karuta, and other products; and handheld and home console hardware systems and related software.
+Nintendo Co., Ltd., together with its subsidiaries, develops, manufactures, and sells home entertainment products in Japan, the Americas, Europe, and internationally.
+It also offers video game platforms, playing cards, Karuta, and other products; and handheld and home console hardware systems and related software.
 The company was formerly known as Nintendo Playing Card Co., Ltd. and changed its name to Nintendo Co., Ltd. in 1963.
 Nintendo Co., Ltd. was founded in 1889 and is headquartered in Kyoto, Japan.

 Frequently asked questions